This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Did you know that on this day in 1954, J. R. R. Tolkien published his novel “Lord of the Rings: Fellowship of the Ring”?
 This was the much-requested sequel to “The Hobbit”.

-Keep reading for more facts about July 29
+Keep reading for more interesting facts about July 29th in history!

 Lil Nas X’s “Old Town Road” single reached a new record for the longest time on the Billboard charts after spending 17 weeks at number 1.